yomarguti/codestream/atom/DEV_README.md

 * 'Only format if Prettier is found in your project's dependencies'
 * 'Only format if a Prettier config is found'

+**Pro-tip** If you open atom in dev mode (`atom --dev path/to/project`), there will be additional debugging functionality, which will be noted below.
+It's probably best to default to using the `--dev` flag while working locally.

 ## Connecting to server

 If you want to use a local instance of the api server, you'll need to use the dev_tools to create a